dashpilot/single-file-components-for-alpinejs/README.md

 The order of the template-, script- and css- tags is up to your own preference.
 When you run `npm run dev` or `npm run build` the compiler goes through all the components and automatically splits and minifies/uglifies the JS, CSS and HTML into dist/assets.
 It also copies index.html to the dist folder.

+To load a component on the page, create a custom element in index.html that corresponds to the filename of your component.
+So if your component is called `card.html`, create a custom element `<card></card>` in index.html.
+You can also load multiple instances of the component on the page, without duplicating the javascript or CSS.

 Take a look at `components/card.html` to see how well this concept actually fits Alpinejs: each component has its own data-'controller', while sharing data between components is easy via the global store (in index.html).
 And of course, all templating-directives are available to you (x-for, x-if, x-text, etc.)

 ## What it's not

-This script is simply meant to help you write code in a more modular way, but it doesn't feature the wealth of extras Svelte offers (template language, two-way binding, CSS-scoping etc.).
+This script is simply meant to help you write Alpine.js code in a more modular way, but isn't a module bundler or js framework.
 Let me know if there are any features/improvements you'd like to see.

 ## Todo